 True North Memory Clinics

-With regular free memory clinics in both Halifax and Kentville, participants can choose between two convenient locations.
+With regular free memory clinics in Halifax, Kentville and Sydney, participants can choose between three convenient locations.

 Why get your memory tested?